EdDataScienceEES/tutorial-eveboswood/index.md

 Figure 4 - An example of what data plotted using the data produced by Model 5 could look like on a log-log scale.
 The data is split into the countries, with each country having a different gradient on meat consumption change over time.
 There are different intercepts for each different Subject, but all of the subjects have the same rate of change over time (gradient).
 The data used is not actual data from the dataset, this is just fictional to demonstrate what the model is assuming.

 #### Model 6 - Our Final General Linear Mixed Model
 Hurray!
 You've made it to the last model!
 This time we are keeping our fixed effect exactly the same, but changing our random effect.
 The random effect is still going to be SUBJECT (type of meat), but, unlike model 5, we are going to allow for changes in the rate of change for each meat type, rather than assuming that they all follow the same gradient.
-To do this, we change the exchange the 1 that was inside the brackets with an effect of our choice.
+To do this, we exchange the 1 that was inside the brackets with an effect of our choice.
 Here we are going to use LOCATION.
 This is then saying that each combination of meat type and county has its own baseline level of meat consumption (intercept) whilst also allowing for differences in how value changes over time between different combinations of LOCATION and SUBJECT.

 ```html
 # A General Linear Mixed Model that allows for differences in intercept and gradient for both the fixed and the random effect
 mod_6 <- glmer(scaled_value ~ scaled_time * LOCATION + (LOCATION|SUBJECT), data = meat_data, family = MASS::negative.binomial(theta = 1))
 ```
 Remember that the model output still won't contain information about the random effect, we are just telling the model the the type of meat is going to change the rate of consumption over time, within each country.
-If we wanted to know HOW the different types of meat vary, we would take them out of the brakets and make SUBJECT a fixed effect.
+If we wanted to know HOW the different types of meat vary, we would take them out of the brackets and make SUBJECT a fixed effect.

 ![Rplot_mod_6](https://github.com/user-attachments/assets/ef6e4851-1883-4f97-8271-a14d08b40996)